jswilson/site/content/posts/analyzing-pga-tour-broadcasts-part-1.md

 We already have the labels for the frames in our videos; we just need to actually extract frames to individual image files.
 I wrote a small script to extract frames from a video as images which you can find [here](https://github.com/jswilson/analyzing-pga-tour-broadcasts_scripts/blob/master/extract-frames.py).
 It does use the ```libopenshot``` module, which is a little tricky to compile, but you can also extract frames using command line ffmpeg without any issues.
 The script extracts 1 frame for every 30 frames of video, or about 1 frame per second.

-We can combine the extracted image files with the labels to create a dataset appropriate for use in machine learning.
+We can combine the extracted image files with the labels we tagged with range-tagger to create a dataset appropriate for use in machine learning.
 I've left out the code for this part, since it's not particularly interesting, but we just match frame numbers to labeled ranges and place them into the proper folders.
 So we convert our 3 videos to images on disk, and then we use the labels to sort them into a folder structure that looks like this:

 ```
 root/